Menu Close

 But food aside, the overall experience was nothing short of amazing.

 I’m usually a very visual person.
 I like to enjoy the aesthetics of the food before I start eating.
 Also, on the rare occasions that I have to dress up for dinner, I would expect to see and to be seen.
-But I was surprised to find that I thoroughly enjoyed the experience even without the visual stimulation.
-It was definitely worth repeating.

 Have you tried Dining in the Dark anywhere in the world?
 Did you enjoy the experience?
 Comment below.

-Dinner in the Sky, Kuala Lumpur
+Posted in Kuala Lumpur

 Related Posts